-MP Materials Corp. ranks below the peer group median, with a split structural profile: strong growth, but very weak profitability and stability.
+MP Materials Corp. ranks below the peer group median, with a split structural profile: strong growth, but weak profitability and stability.

 Peer-relative scores, weakest to strongest